Slopes of Siegel cusp forms and geometry of compactified Kuga varieties: Namikawa compactifications

 We need more, however, because we seek a Namikawa compactification.
 These are alluded to in~\cite{fc}, but the equidimensional condition~\cite[Definition~VI.1.3(v)]{fc}, which is not used and therefore not examined in detail there, is crucial for us.
 To be precise, we require a weaker version of equidimensional, which we call equidimensional in codimension~1.
 For this, it is enough if every ray in $\Tilde\Sigma(g')$ maps onto a cone of the fans $\Sigma$ that define $\Bar\cA_g$, whereas equidimensionality requires this for every cone in $\Tilde\Sigma(g')$ of any dimension for every ray $\tau$.

 These two conditions, smoothness and equidimensionality, are in general opposed to one another.
-Choosing $\Tilde\Sigma$ to give smooth covering spaces $\Temb(\Tilde\Sigma(g')$ typically involves blowing up, and thus instantly violates condition~(iii) of the Namikawa compactification.
+Choosing $\Tilde\Sigma$ to give smooth covering spaces $\Temb(\Tilde\Sigma(g'))$ typically involves blowing up, and thus instantly violates condition~(iii) of the Namikawa compactification.

 Therefore, to construct an appropriate $\Bar{X_g^n}$, we need a slightly more indirect approach.
 Instead of taking a regular decomposition straight away, we first choose a decomposition $\Tilde\Sigma^\flat$ such that $\Temb(\Tilde\Sigma^\flat(g'))$ itself has canonical singularities.
-We do this by extending the perfect cone, or first Voronoi, compactification of $\cA_g$.
+We do this by extending the perfect cone, or first Voronoi, compactification of $\cA_g$, which has this property by construction.

-\begin{proposition} There exist a $\Gamma$-admissible collection $\Sigma^\flat$ of fans $\Sigma^\flat(g')$, for $0\le g'\le g$, and a $\Tilde\Gamma$-admissible collection $\Tilde\Sigma^\flat$ of fans $\Tilde\Sigma(g')$ such that \begin{enumerate}[(i)] \item $|\Tilde\Sigma^\flat(g')|=\Tilde C(\XX)$ and $|\Sigma^\flat(g')|=C(\XX)$; \item $\Tilde\Sigma^\flat(g')$ is $\GL(\XX)\ltimes \XX^n$-admissible relative to $\Sigma^\flat(g')$, for each $g'$; \item $\Temb(\Tilde\Sigma^\flat(g'))$ has canonical singularities and $\Tilde\Sigma^\flat(g')$ is equidimensional in codimension~1 over $\Sigma^\flat(g')$; \item $\sigma\times\{0\}\in \Tilde\Sigma^\flat(g')$ for every $\sigma\in\Sigma^\flat(g')$. \end{enumerate} \end{proposition}
+\begin{proposition} There exist a $\Gamma$-admissible collection $\Sigma^\flat$ of fans $\Sigma^\flat(g')$, for $0\le g'\le g$, and a~$\Tilde\Gamma$-admissible collection $\Tilde\Sigma^\flat$ of fans $\Tilde\Sigma(g')$ such that \begin{enumerate}[(i)] \item $|\Tilde\Sigma^\flat(g')|=\Tilde C(\XX)$ and $|\Sigma^\flat(g')|=C(\XX)$; \item $\Tilde\Sigma^\flat(g')$ is $\GL(\XX)\ltimes \XX^n$-admissible relative to $\Sigma^\flat(g')$, for each $g'$; \item $\Temb(\Tilde\Sigma^\flat(g'))$ has canonical singularities and $\Tilde\Sigma^\flat(g')$ is equidimensional in codimension~1 over $\Sigma^\flat(g')$; \item $\sigma\times\{0\}\in \Tilde\Sigma^\flat(g')$ for every $\sigma\in\Sigma^\flat(g')$. \end{enumerate} \end{proposition}

 {\it Remark.\/} The uses of the word ``admissible'' in the preamble to Proposition~\ref{prop:perfectcone} and in condition~(ii) there are different. $\Gamma$-admissible refers to the property of a collections of fans, one for each cusp, being compatible under restriction (see~\cite{AMRT}), whereas $\GL(\XX)\ltimes \XX^n$-admissible is a property of compatibility at each cusp separately with the the projection map $X_g^n\to \cA_g$, defined in~\cite[Definition~VI.1.3]{fc}.